seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 # Unrecognized languages in use

-The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, October 6th
+The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, October 9th

 - [ ] ALGOL
 - [ ] ALS
 - [ ] AssemblyScript
 - [ ] B
 - [ ] CAML
+- [ ] Cyclone
+- [ ] DroppedText (seanpm2001)
 - [ ] Epigram
 - [ ] FCL
 - [ ] Go!